 |Equipment Lease Terms||By Merchant Request|

-The standard Magothy Payments contract (available below) is a month-to-month contract through Banc Certified Merchant Services with no early termination fee, a $25 annual fee, a monthly minimum fee of $10, a PCI non-compliance fee of $45, a monthly statement/support fee of $10, and a per-transaction fee of interchange plus 0.40% plus $0.10 (interchange plus 0.75% plus $0.10 for American Express cards).
+The standard Magothy Payments contract (available below) is a month-to-month contract through Banc Certified Merchant Services with no early termination fee, a monthly minimum fee of $25, a PCI non-compliance fee of $45, a monthly statement/support fee of $10, and a per-transaction fee of interchange plus 0.50% plus $0.10 (interchange plus 0.75% plus $0.10 for American Express cards).
 Merchants who require a payment gateway will pay an extra $15 per month and an extra $0.10 per transaction, and additional features such as digital invoicing or mobile payments can be added within the payment gateway for further monthly costs.

 Magothy charges a one-time setup fee of at least $99 for all accounts, and this fee can increase to $249 depending on how much money Magothy is able to save the merchant.
 This fee covers payment gateway customization, reporting tool setup, PCI compliance assistance, and employee training.
 Merchants who are dissatisfied with the company’s service after one billing cycle can request a full refund of this setup fee, although a company representative has stated that this has never occurred.

-Magothy’s PCI compliance fee varies according to each merchant’s level of liability coverage.
-This fee is charged monthly and can total either $8 ($100,000 in coverage) or $12 ($250,000 in coverage).
+Magothy’s PCI compliance fee varies according to each merchant’s payment solution and level of liability coverage.
+This fee is charged monthly and can total either $8 ($100,000 in coverage) or $12 ($250,000 in coverage) for physical terminals or $7.50 ($20,000 in coverage) for e-commerce or MOTO solutions.
 In addition, the company prefers to sell rather than lease terminals, but it will provide merchants with leased equipment if merchants request an equipment lease.
 In almost all cases, we advise merchants to purchase equipment outright rather than sign an equipment lease.